What Is Export & Import Logistics?

 Get the Delivery Order

-From this point, the exporter or freight forwarder will obtain the delivery order that is required for the containers.
-This allows pick-up, stuffing, and sealing arrangements to be made, matching the specifics needed depending on what logistics industry the shipment is in.
+At this stage, the exporter or freight forwarder will then obtain the necessary delivery order that is required for the containers.

 Arrange Inter-Modal Transfer